portableant/museologi.st/photogrammetry/mexico-gallery-bm.md

   - photogrammetry
 ---

-Yaxchilan Lintels from the British Museum Mexico gallery.
+These scans of the Yaxchilan Lintels are from the British Museum Mexico gallery and were shot as a visitor to the museum and are simple photogrammetric models processed in Agisoft Photoscan/Metashape and Reality Capture.

+They are super simple to capture, just a selection of DSLR and mobile phone images taken in gallery under visiting conditions walking past the objects on display.
+Careful, don't set the alarms off!

 <div class="ratio-1x1 ratio my-3">
   <iframe title="A 3D model playlist from the BM Mexico gallery"